jgottwig/jgottwig.github.io/_games/1_skeeter.md

 ---
 The grid is no longer safe!

-Re-connect mixed-up circuits in this isometric puzzler as you move from board to board, each of increasing complexity and variation.
-Rescue other robots, the guardians of the grid, on your hunt for your home board and whatever malevolent program is corrupting the system.
+Re-connect mixed-up circuits in this isometric puzzler as you ascend from board to board, each of increasing complexity and variation.
+Rescue other bots, the guardians of the grid, on your hunt for your home board and whatever malevolent virus is corrupting the system.

+In Skeeter's Grid, not all bugs are bad!

 ### Key Features (in development [see changelog](/games/skeeters-grid-changelog/))
-* Replayable: Randomly generated boards with stats recorded for every variation.
+* Replayable: Randomly shuffled boards with stats recorded for every variation.
 * Addictive: Bonus achievements for using every circuit on the board.
 Or just burn through if that's your preference.
 It's up to you.
-* Collect: Gather up the components you'll need to rebuild the other guardians and secure the grid.
+* Collect: Gather up the components you'll need to rebuild the other bots and secure the grid.
 * Organic: Dynamically generated music augmented by by player interaction.
 Can't record this soundtrack!

 ![Skeeter's Grid rotate apng](/images/games/Skeeters_Grid-cube_rotate.png)